pandoc/lua-filters/nonbreakablespace/README.md

 # Non-breakable space filter

 This filter replaces regular spaces with non-breakable spaces according to predefined conditions.

-Currently, this filter replaces regular spaces with unbreakable ones after one-letter words (prefixes and conjunctions):
-'a', 'i', 'k', 'o', 's', 'u', 'v', 'z'; and theyre uppercase variant.
-Also inserts non-breakable spaces in front of en-dashes and in front of numbers.
+Rules for space replacement are defined for two languages: English and Czech (default is English) in `prefixes` tables.
+Also, non-breakable spaces are inserted in front of dashes and in front of numbers.
+Rules for inserting non-breakable spaces in English are not as firm as in authors native language (Czech), but some typographic conventions suggest to insert non-breakable space after words: "I", "the", "The", "a", "A".
+Any suggestions regarding improvement of English support in this filter are highly welcome.
 Some extra effort is taken in detecting these patterns in *not-fully* parsed strings (for example, if this filter is used after some macro replacing filter).

-In this regard this filter functions similarly like TeX `vlna` preprocessor or LuaTeX `luavlna` package.
+In this regard this filter functions similarly like TeX `vlna` preprocessor (only Czech) or LuaTeX `luavlna` package (international).

-The default settings are conformant to Czech typography rules, but these can be changed easily by user customization in filter file `nonbreakablespace.lua` by changing contents of `prefixes` or `dashes` tables.
+The default settings can be changed easily by user customization in filter file `pandocVlna.lua` by changing contents of `prefixes` or `dashes` tables.

 Currently supported formats are: